-As with most treatments there may be some small disadvantages.
+As with most treatments, there may be some slight disadvantages.
 These are:

 - The bridge is only supported by the adjacent teeth on the posterior side.
 This makes the treatment planning stage very important.

-- The metal bands used may cause the teeth they are attached to go slightly darker in color.
+- The metal bands used may cause the teeth they are attached to go slightly darker in colour.

-- The false teeth are made from porcelain in this treatment which may mean that the teeth may be lighter in color than the surrounding natural teeth.
+- The false teeth are made from porcelain in this treatment which may mean that the teeth may be lighter in colour than the surrounding natural teeth.

 - Caring for and Maintaining Your Maryland Bridge

 Taking care of your bridge is very important.
-The dentist will discuss aftercare with you but here are some useful tips.
+The dentist will discuss aftercare with you but here are some valuable tips.

 Have Good Oral Hygiene – Taking care of your bridge and the rest of your teeth will keep your mouth healthier for longer.
 This also reduces the risk of having dental health issues in the future.

 Brushing Teeth – When you have a dental bridge, it is a good idea to brush your teeth after every meal.
 This gets rid of any food stuck in between your teeth.
-If left it could lead to infection.
-If you do end up with an infection it will mean more dental treatment and it could result in the bridge being lost.
+If left, it could lead to infection.
+If you do end up with an infection, it will mean more dental treatment, resulting in the bridge being lost.
 Brush your teeth with a soft toothbrush and fluoride toothpaste.